openwdl/wdl/SPEC.md

 # Workflow Description Language

 **WARNING:** If you're looking to edit this file, there is almost no chance that this is what you intend.
-This file has [been moved](https://github.com/openwdl/wdl/blob/master/versions/draft-2/SPEC.md) but a copy has been left here so as to not break direct links to the page on GitHub which doesn't not properly handle symlinks.
+This file has [been moved](https://github.com/openwdl/wdl/blob/master/versions/draft-2/SPEC.md) but a copy has been left here so as to not break direct links to the page on GitHub which does not properly handle symlinks.

 ## Table Of Contents